Sanford, mulling GOP primary bid in 2020, confesses: ‘I don’t think anybody’s going to beat Donald Trump’

 “I think it’s about trying to force a larger national debate and a debate within Republican circles,” he said.

-That debate, for Sanford, centers on the national debt.
+That debate, for Sanford, centers on the national debt, which now stands at over $22 trillion.

 Sanford warned that we’re “walking our way towards the most predictable financial crisis in history of our country if we don’t do something about the government spending issue.
 It is profound.”